 Even though the median size is 4,030 sqft, there are still 0 new listings below 2,000 sqft.
 Most buildings in this region are approximately 3 stories.
 Most buildings in this market were built in 1908 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this area.
-Commute by taxi is the most popular way to get to work amongst North Beach folk.
+Public administration is the dominant industry in this market.
+Commute by taxi is the most popular way to get to work amongst North Beach occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.